Penguins CReW Club: Our Extended Schools Provision

 About the Club

 The Penguin Crew is registered with Ofsted and is based in the main school building.
-The Club is open from 7.45am until 8.45am and 3.15pm until 5:15pm, Monday-Friday, during term time.
+The Club is open from 3.15pm until 5:15pm, Monday-Friday, during term time.

 We have several different outside areas that we can use – a good sized playground marked out with various fun games as well as a basket/netball court, a large playing field which is a great area to play and explore and our quiet worship garden.
 There is also our school garden where the children can grow different types of fruit and vegetables.